juanpc2018/-SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem/README.md

 ```
 -----

 P.D.
-10 seconds can work, but... its on the edge.
+10 seconds can work for 18TB hdds, but... its on the edge.
+20TB would require more,
+and brand to brand differences.

 -----
-if you want to read some of the long conversations, and how the soluton was found:
+if want to read some of the long conversations, and how the soluton was found:

 https://bugzilla.kernel.org/show_bug.cgi?id=216282